 Enter fractions into a text string

-Sometimes we want to display the fraction into a text string, rather than just in a cell.
+Sometimes we want to display the fraction in a text string, rather than just in a cell.
 There are many ways to achieve this also.

 The example above is created by using the TEXT function.
 In cell B2 the formula is: